pixieprix/pixieprix.github.io/index.md

 <!--
 ## Miscellaneous

 Aside from research, I enjoy interacting and interfacing with people!
-I have been an orientation group leader, vice-captain of the NUS waterpolo team, and also co-organised a virtual team-building event for my division during my time at ASTAR.
+I have been an orientation group leader, vice-captain of the NUS waterpolo team, and co-organised a virtual team-building event for my division during my time at ASTAR.
 More recently, I volunteered as a Speaker's buddy @ Slush 2022 and  in Helsinki.
  -->
 <!-- ## News